vishal815/Python-Based-Flight-Data-Scraping-Automating-Data-Collection-for-for-Analysis/README.md

 - **Flight Details Extraction**: Extracts key information such as airline names, times, airports, flight duration, stops, and prices.
 - **Data Cleaning**: Handles formatting and cleaning of data, such as removing unnecessary characters (e.g., `+1 Day`).
 - **CSV Export**: Saves the extracted data into a CSV file for easy access and further analysis.
+- **Data Visualization**: Enhances the presentation of extracted data using plots and graphs to provide insights into flight trends.

 ---